giftyemefatechhub/sustainableproject/questions-and-answers/weekly-log.md

 * Exercise 3 - Test Driven Development
 * Exercise 4 - Software Documentation

+You should now have a pretty good idea on how to structure your code to make it testable.
+Writing code that is easy to test is a good feature of a programmer.

+We will also  see how the following code can be tested.

+* Randomized values
+* Exceptions
+* Functions that print

 Week 08 - Part 3 Sustainable programming and Clean code